 Chai for just three cents…

 Pakistan is the second cheapest country I have been to.
 It’s possible to visit Pakistan on a budget of around $100 a week – this will cover food, accommodation, transport and plenty of awesome activities.
 If you have Pakistani friends, they will almost certainly insist on treating you to everything – Pakistanis are unbelievably generous and although I tried on many occasions to pay for dinner, my couchsurfing hosts would never allow it.
 Accommodation in Pakistan can be quite expensive but there are multiple places you can camp and it’s easy to find a couchsurfing host.
-Make sure you pack your camping hammock if you want to save money on accommodation.
-Check out the ultimate list of the ten cheapest places to go backpacking… To learn how to travel the world on $10 a day, check out the backpacker’s bible.
+Make sure you pack your tent if you want to save money on accommodation – well worth it when staying at places like The Fairy Meadows.

 7: Fantastic Treks